-Break-up value per share, based on latest audited financial statements; Rs 14.04 per share as of June 2023 Financial position, including Rs in '000 main items of statement of Total Assets 141,803,408 financial position and profit and loss account on the basis Equity 26,956,562 of its latest financial statements Long term loan 82,815,782 Current Liabilities 32,031,064 Turnover 37,868,759 Profit for the year 7,251,822 In case of investment in relation to a project of associated company or associated undertaking that has not commenced operations, following further information, namely,- N/A (i) Description of the project and its history since conceptualization; (ii) Starting date and expected date of completion of work; (iii) Time by which such project shall become commercially operational; (iv) Expected time by which the project shall start paying return on investment; and (v) Funds invested or to be invested by the promoters, sponsors, associated company or associated undertaking distinguishing between cash and non-cash amounts; Maximum amount of investment to be made; USD 25,000,000/- (United or PKR equivalent States Dollars Twenty Five Million)
+Break-up value per share, based on latest audited financial statements; Rs 14.04 per share as of June 2023 3 Financial position, including Rs in '000 main items of statement of Total Assets 141,803,408 financial position and profit and loss account on the basis Equity 26,956,562 of its latest financial statements Long term loan 82,815,782 Current Liabilities 32,031,064 Turnover 37,868,759 Profit for the year 7,251,822 In case of investment in relation to a project of associated company or associated undertaking that has not commenced operations, following further information, namely,- N/A (i) Description of the project and its history since conceptualization; (ii) Starting date and expected date of completion of work; (iii) Time by which such project shall become commercially operational; (iv) Expected time by which the project shall start paying return on investment; and (v) Funds invested or to be invested by the promoters, sponsors, associated company or associated undertaking distinguishing between cash and non-cash amounts; Maximum amount of investment to be made; USD 25,000,000/- (United States or PKR equivalent Dollars Twenty Five Million)

-likely inves its m inves ose and benefits to accrue to the sting company and embers from such stment and period of stment spor as d With of th Com Company nsor suppo etailed in t n respect ne addition nmercial O r an intern for in inves ces of funds to be utilized avestment and where the stment is intended to be e using borrowed funds,- (I) The cost less than term deb the risk o (i) justification for investment through borrowings; (ii) Ranking ( / or curre ii) detail of collateral, guarantees provided and assets pledged for obtaining such funds; and (iii) Project is iii) cost benefit analysis; nt features of the ement(s), if any, with The salient fea asso ciated company or ciated undertaking with rds to the proposed • The part Purchase - tment • Under th HUBCO) respectiv of di ct or indirect interest rectors, sponsors, rity shareholders and Muhamma ctorship in their the a relatives, if any, in Issociated company Mr. A in Tl Aly Khan is EL. or th sociated undertaking e transaction under ideration; Saleemulla ctorship in ny is required to provide the aforementioned additional port pursuant to its obligations under the Put Option SSA, in the preamble above.
+Purpose and benefits likely to accrue to the investing company and its members from such investment and period of investment The Company is required to provide the aforementioned additional sponsor support pursuant to its obligations under the Put Option SSA, as detailed in the preamble above.
+With respect to benefits likely to accrue to the Company in respect of the additional sponsor support, it may be noted that TEL achieved Commercial Operations Date on October 1, 2022 and is anticipated to offer an internal rate of return of up to 20% in USD.
+Sources of funds to be utilized for investment and where the investment is intended to be made using borrowed funds,- (i) justification for investment through borrowings; ii) detail of collateral, guarantees provided and assets pledged for obtaining such funds; and iii) cost benefit analysis; The cost of funds if provided through borrowings would be much less than 20% IRR in USD.
+Further, where the Company takes long term debt to fund such investments, the Company is able to share the risk of loss with the lenders.
+Ranking charge to be upgraded to pari-passu charge on fixed and / or current assets of the Company; Project is anticipated to offer an IRR of up to 20% in USD.
+Salient features of the agreement(s), if any, with associated company or associated undertaking with regards to the proposed investment The salient features of the Put Option SSA are as follows: The parties to the Put Option SSA are the Sponsors, the Purchaser and TEL; and Under the Put Option SSA, each of the Sponsors (including HUBCO) are required to contribute proportionately for their respective obligations.
+Direct or indirect interest of directors, sponsors, majority shareholders and their relatives, if any, in the associated company or associated undertaking or the transaction under consideration; Mr. Muhammad Kamran Kamal is a CEO of the Company and also holds directorship in TEL.
+Mr. Aly Khan is a director of the Company and also holds directorship in TEL.
+Mr. Saleemullah Memon is an employee of the Company and also holds directorship in TEL.

-t to benefits likely to accrue to the Company in respect onal sponsor support, it may be noted that TEL achieved Operations Date on October 1, 2022 and is anticipated to rnal rate of return of up to 20% in USD.

-t of funds if provided through borrowings would be much n 20% IRR in USD.
-Further, where the Company takes long bb to fund such investments, the Company is able to share of loss with the lenders.

-g charge to be upgraded to pari-passu charge on fixed and rent assets of the Company;

-is anticipated to offer an IRR of up to 20% in USD.

-eatures of the Put Option SSA are as follows:

-rties to the Put Option SSA are the Sponsors, the ser and TEL; and the Put Option SSA, each of the Sponsors (including )) are required to contribute proportionately for their tive obligations.

-ad Kamran Kamal is a CEO of the Company and also holds in TEL.

-is a director of the Company and also holds directorship

-lah Memon is an employee of the Company and also holds in TEL.
-He has been seconded as the CEO of TEL.